A Chicago Breast Augmentation Specialist

 Over 1000 procedures successfully performed

-When a woman is looking to boost her breast size, as well as her confidence, breast augmentation surgery can be the best solution since silicone or saline implants are added into the natural breasts to increase the volume as well as improve the shape.
-Dr. Karol Gutowski, a Chicago Breast Implant Specialist is renowned for his results with more than 20 years of experience.
-During the consultation, Dr. Gutowski takes the time to educate the patient on a variety of implant options and techniques, as well as devise a specific treatment plan to help a woman achieve her desired look.
+When a woman is looking to boost her breast size, as well as her confidence, breast augmentation Chicago surgery can be the best solution since silicone or saline implants are added into the natural breasts to increase the volume as well as improve the shape.
+Our surgeons are renowned for great results with more than 20 years of experience.
+During the consultation, our surgeons take the time to educate the patient on a variety of implant options and techniques, as well as devise a specific treatment plan to help a woman achieve her desired look.

 Keller Funnel Certified